12 Customizing Graphs

 - Double-click a legend symbol to open the Plot Details dialog box.

 - Any changes that you make to the legend can be saved with the graph template (File: Save Template As) If you do not want a legend object added to your graph each time you create the graph, delete the legend object and re-save the graph template.

-If you are adding symbols to the legend manually, there is a new simplified Symbol Map dialog for Origin 2022b.
+If you are adding special characters to the legend manually, there is a simplified Symbol Map dialog for doing that.
 Most-used symbols are arranged on tabs for easy access.
 To access the full Symbol Map dialog, click the Advanced button.

 Annotating Your Graph

 When we speak of "annotating" a graph, we are talking about adding text or drawing objects to the graph.
 Generally, these "annotations" help to enhance the graph in some way -- add a page title, add an arrow to draw attention to some graph feature, label data points, add a date-time stamp to note the time of graph creation, etc.

 Annotating a graph can be as simple as adding a static text object and formatting it with Mini Toolbar buttons.
 Or you might add a more complex object that is dynamically linked to a variable value or to some LabTalk script that is executed whenever some user-specified event occurs.

 The following table lists some common graph annotation tasks and available tools for accomplishing those tasks:

 - Choose Format: Plot ..., then click the Label tab and select Enable (not available for all plot types).

 - Select a plot and use the Mini Toolbar Show Data Labels button to turn on labels.
 Some label buttons may support formatting options for the data labels (hint will be a downward pointing arrow as on the button shown here).